How To Choose Between The Best Observation Decks in New York?

 Top of the Rock Tickets

-The best pass to buy is the New York Top of the Rock Observation Deck: Flexible Ticket for only $48.
+The best pass to buy is the New York Top of the Rock Observation Deck ticket for $48.

 This includes a visit to levels 68, 69, and 70.
-You can schedule the ticket to visit any time during the day, or even book a sunset slot which the official site adds $10 to do.
+You can schedule the ticket to visit any time during the day or evening.

 Keep in mind that since this observation deck in New York is entirely open, you might have to check the weather.